khakhalin/notes/05_Ensembles.md

 # Gradient Boosting

 **Gradient Boosting Machines**, or **GBM**, work in problems where the output is numerical rather than categorical.
-GB recursively approximates Y as a series of models {F_k], with each next model F_k  improved over the previous one: F_k = F_k-1 + f_k(x), where f_k() is some sort of weak learner.
+GB recursively approximates Y as a series of models {F_k], with each next model F_k  improves over the previous one: F_k = F_k-1 + f_k(x), where f_k() is some sort of weak learner.
 The basic algorithm, therefore, is at each step to iteratively approximate the difference between Y and the previous best model F_k (aka the residual) with a new function f_k(x).

-In practice, the most popular type of weak learners f() for GB is a **regression tree**, or more precisely a **regression tree stump**: the simplest decision tree that consists of one basic split over one variable (one coordinate of X), and procudses two different values (levels) on each side of this split.
-Once the fitting procedure is over, all regression tree stumps are summed together, to produce the final output of the ensemble.
+In practice, the most popular type of a weak learner f() for GB is a **regression tree**, or more precisely a **regression tree stump**: the simplest decision tree that consists of one basic split over one variable (one coordinate of X), and produces two different values (levels) on each side of this split.
+Once the fitting is complete, all regression tree stumps are summed together, to produce the final output of the ensemble.

-To find the best split (best model improvement) at each step, we need to first introduce a smooth differentiable loss function (usually L2, provided that there are no outliers, or L1 if outliers are common).
+To find the best split (best model improvement) at each step, we need to first introduce a smooth differentiable loss function (usually L2, if there are no outliers, or L1 if outliers are common).
 GB then performs a stepwise gradient descent to minimize this loss function.
 Depending on the function, descent can be performed in several different ways:
-* One, is to use f(x) to fit Y-F_k: a vector of differences between each y_i and its beast current estimation F_k(x_i), as described above.
+* One approach, is to use f(x) to fit Y-F_k: a vector of differences between each y_i and its best current estimation F_k(x_i), as described above.
 This leads to minimzation of L2.
-* Another approach is to fit sign(Y-F_k): some sort of Manhattan-style normalized direction towards the gradient.
+* Alternatively, one can fit sign(Y-F_k): some sort of Manhattan-style normalized direction towards the gradient.
 This leads to minimization of L1.

-Often, each impovement f_k() also isn't applied in full, but is multiplied by a coefficient η < 1 (typically 0.5 to 1.0), called the **learning rate**.
+Often instead of applying each impovement f_k() in full, it is multiplied by a coefficient η < 1 (typically between 0.5 and 1.0), called the **learning rate**.
 This smoothens the descent.

 The first (or rather 0th) optimization step is to calculate the mean of all data (for L2 loss), or its median (for L1).